Ashland, Virginia: Geography

-Ashland is located near the center of Hanover County at (37.759361, −77.477226).
+Ashland is located near the center of Hanover County at (37.7596808, -77.4715595).
 U.S. Route 1 passes through the east side of the center of town, leading north 8 mi to Doswell and south 16 mi to Richmond.
 Interstate 95 passes through the town limits further to the east, with access from Exit 92.
 I-95 leads north 38 mi to Fredericksburg and 90 mi to Washington, D.C., while to the south it leads 16 miles to Richmond and 40 mi to Petersburg.
 Virginia State Route 54 goes through the center of Ashland as England Street and Thompson Street, leading east 6 mi to U.S. Route 301 at Hanover, the county seat, and northwest 13 mi to Montpelier.

 According to the United States Census Bureau, Ashland has a total area of 18.6 sqkm, of which 0.08 sqkm, or 0.43%, are water.
 Ashland is drained to the north by tributaries of the South Anna River, part of the Pamunkey and York River watershed, and to the south by tributaries of the Chickahominy River, part of the James River watershed.

 Climate

-The climate in this area is humid subtropical (Cfa) and is characterized by hot, humid summers and generally mild to cold winters.
-Average monthly temperatures range from 36.4 °F in January to 77.4 °F in July.
+The climate in this area is humid subtropical (Köppen classification: Cfa) and is characterized by hot, humid summers and generally mild to cold winters.
+The mean of monthly temperatures ranges from 39.4 °F in January to 80.1 °F in July as of 2024, while the of average annual temperatures range from 47.1 °F to 69.1 °F in Hanover county.
 The hardiness zone is 7a.